-28. HSBC — Strategic Innovation Investments (SII)
+HSBC — Global data AND innovation labs & Strategic Innovation Investments (SII)

 SII also manages other consortium investments from across the entire HSBC Group.

-30. Goldman Sachs
+Goldman Sachs — GS Accelerate

-31. ALLY Financial — TM Studio
+ALLY Financial — TM Studio

 Ally Financial set up TM Studio in North Carolina to test “new banking concepts.”
 The studio’s main goals are to “transform business processes, leverage design thinking principles, and deliver innovative solutions for consumers.”